 - Close the canvas and return to Opal Chat.

-- Switch between canvases in the same space (chat thread).
+- Toggle between canvases in the same workspace.

 - Undo changes in the canvas.